Corn Syrup vs. Lactose— Let’s get down to business.

 The gist of sugars and baby formula

 As the main source of energy for a growing baby, sugar is one of the most important components of infant formula.
-But, not all sugars are created equal.
+But, not all sugars in baby formula are the same.

 Your baby’s body may be small but it’s smart enough to identify and react to different sugars.
 This means the type of sugar, which will provide approximately 40% of the calories your baby eats, is an especially important consideration when you’re choosing an infant formula.